BeatriceVaienti/dsml_project/README.md

 - POS tags
 The functions used to augment the data can be found in the `utils/data_augmentation.py` file, and an interactive generation of the augmented data can be done in the jupyter notebook at `notebooks/data_augmentation`

-Regarding POS tags, we decided to only employ the firs 5 POS tags and record the frequency (todo: check and add plot that shows which one performs better)

 ## 4.2 Embeddings
 Embeddings for the sentences are generated using the selected transformer model (CamemBERT in this case).
 These embeddings, combined with the additional features, are used as input for model training.

 while the ones for generating the embeddings are in the `utils/embeddings_generation.py` file.
-### Determining the Best Hyperparameters for the Neural Network
+## 4.3 Determining the Best Hyperparameters for the Neural Network
 We performed a grid search with a k-fold cross-validation to determine the best hyperparameters for the neural network.
 To run the code for the evaluation, use:
 ```bash
 python scripts/evaluate_nn.py